amarsee/survey-topic-modelling/README.md

 * Plotted topics by number of comments scoring highest and second highest in each topic

 <img src="/../screenshots/capstone_presentation.png" width="700" height="350" title="Two Plots in One">

+Testing and School Climate are by far the most common primary topics.
+There is a tighter range for the secondary topics

+* Assigned each comment to any topic for which the comment had a score above 0.2 for that topic